gregjurman/odoo-extras/README.md

 * delivery_tracking - Adds forcing the entry of carrier tracking references to stock transfer operations depending on the carrier.
+Also adds a tracking button to Stock Operations Tree View.

 Licensing - GPL Affero
 ----------------------